enowars/enowars8-service-WhatsScam/documentation/README.md

 - Position: Backup
 - CVE Number: CVE-2024-33663

-The Backup token is vulnerable as the authlib does not differaniate between 2 algorithms.
+The Backup token is vulnerable as the authlib does not differentiate between 2 algorithms.
 This makes it possible to not only authenticate/sign with the private key inside the token, but also create a token with the public key that will be handled the same way as the private key token.
 You can create a fake token via the userlist in which the public keys are listed than you can login in as if you would have the actual private key token.

 # Exploits